fabric8io/docker-maven-plugin/doc/manual.md

 #### `docker:watch`

-When developing and testing you application you will often have to rebuild Docker images and restart containers.
-Typing `docker:build` and `docker:start` all the type is cumbersome.
+When developing and testing applications you will often have to rebuild Docker images and restart containers.
+Typing `docker:build` and `docker:start` all the time is cumbersome.
 With `docker:watch` you can enable automatic rebuilding of images and restarting of containers in case of updates.

-`docker:watch` is the top-level goal which perform this tasks.
-There are two watch modes, which can be specified in multiple ways as wee see below:
+`docker:watch` is the top-level goal which perform these tasks.
+There are two watch modes, which can be specified in multiple ways:

-* `build` : Automatically rebuild one or more Docker images when one of the files selected by assembly changes.
-This works for all files referenced in `assembly.xml` but also for arbitrary dependencies since this goal watches the local Maven repository.
-Examples:
+* `build` : Automatically rebuild one or more Docker images when one of the files selected by an assembly changes.
+This works for all files included directly in `assembly.xml` but also for arbitrary dependencies.
+  For example:

         $ mvn package docker:build docker:watch -Ddocker.watch.mode=build

-  This mode works only when there is a `<build>` configuration section for an image.
-Otherwise no automatically build will ever occur.
-Please note that you need the `package` phase to be executed otherwise any artefact created by this build can not be included into the assembly.
-As desribed in the section on `docker:start` this is a Maven limitation.
+  This mode works only when there is a `<build>` section in an image configuration.
+Otherwise no automatically build will be triggered for an image with only a `<run>` section.
+Note that you need the `package` phase to be executed before otherwise any artifact created by this build can not be included into the assembly.
+As described in the section about `docker:start` this is a Maven limitation.

 * `run` : Automatically restart container when their associated images changes.
-This is useful if you pull a new version of an image externally or especially in combination with the `build` mode to restart container when their image has been automatically rebuilt.
+This is useful if you pull a new version of an image externally or especially in combination with the `build` mode to restart containers when their image has been automatically rebuilt.
 This mode works reliably only when used together with `docker:start`.

         $ mvn docker:start docker:watch -Ddocker.watch.mode=run

-The mode can also be `both` or `none` to select both or none of the variants, respectively.
+The mode can also be `both` or `none` to select both or none of these variants, respectively.
 The default is `both`.

-`docker:watch` will run forever until it is interrupted with `CTRL-C` after it will stop all containers.
+`docker:watch` will run forever until it is interrupted with `CTRL-C` after which it will stop all containers.
 Depending on the configuration parameters `keepContainer` and `removeVolumes` the stopped containers with their volumes will be removed, too.

-When a watched image is removed, error messages will be printed out periodically while watching.
+When an image is removed while watching it, error messages will be printed out periodically.
 So don't do that ;-)

-Dynamically assigned ports stay stable in that they won't change after an container has been stopped and a new container is created.
-The new container will try to allocate the same ports as the previous containers.
+Dynamically assigned ports stay stable in that they won't change after a container has been stopped and a new container is created and started.
+The new container will try to allocate the same ports as the previous container.

 If containers are linked together network or volume wise, and you update a container which other containers dependent on, the dependant